-“A newly discovered Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. family capable of credential theft, cryptomining, click fraud, and other nefarious actions has already infected over 100,000 computers.
+“A newly discovered Malware: Software that is intended to damage or disable computers and computer systems. family capable of credential theft, cryptomining, click fraud, and other nefarious actions has already infected over 100,000 computers.
 Dubbed Nigelthorn because it abuses a Google Chrome extension called Nigelify, the malware is propagating via socially-engineered links on Facebook.
 The group behind the campaign has been active since at least March 2018 and has already managed to infect users in 100 countries.
 Victims are redirected to a fake YouTube page that asks them to install a Chrome extension to play the video.
 Once they accept the installation, the malicious extension is added to their browser, and the machine is enrolled in the botnet.
 The actor behind the campaign uses the Bitly URL shortening service when redirecting victims to Facebook to trick users into revealing their login credentials.
 Based on statistics from Bitly and the Chrome web store, Radware determined that 75% of the infections occurred in the Philippines, Venezuela and Ecuador, with the remaining 25% distributed over 97 other countries.
 In order to bypass Google’s validation checks, the malware developers created copies of legitimate extensions and injected a short, obfuscated malicious script into them, to start the malware operation.
 The Nigelthorn malware itself is focused on stealing Facebook login credentials and Instagram cookies.
 It also redirects users to a Facebook API to generate an access token that is then sent to the C&C. The stolen credentials are used for propagation, to spread the malicious link to the user’s network either via messages in Facebook Messenger, or via a new post that includes tags for up to 50 contacts.
 Should any of the victim’s contacts click on the link, the infection process is repeated.”

 Legal, Lititgation, and Regulatory Risk